Geography of the Falkland Islands: Flora and fauna

 There are no native tree species on the archipelago, although two species of bushes, fachine and native box are found.
 Other vegetation consists of grasses and ferns.
 Around 363 species of vascular plants, 21 species of ferns and clubmosses and 278 species of flowering plants have been recorded on the islands.
 Of the vascular plants, 171 are believed to be native and 13 to be endemic.
-Some bogs and fens exist and support some freshwater plant species, but these are not common on the islands.
+Some bogs and fens exist, freshwater plants include the soft-camp bog, Astelia pumila (Asteliaceae) dwarf marigold Caltha appendiculata (Ranunculaceae) and gaimardia Gaimardia australis (Centrolepidaceae) and the carnivorous sundew Drosera uniflora (Droseraceae).
 Tussac grass, which averages 2 m in height but can reach up to 4 m, is found within 300 m (1,000 ft) of the coast where it forms bands around larger islands.
 The dense canopies formed create an insulated micro-climate suitable for many birds and invertebrates.
 The pale maiden (Olsynium filifolium) is the islands' proposed national flower.

 Human geography

 Prior to 1812, various colonial powers had small settlements on the Falkland Islands.
 In that year the islands were abandoned but within twenty years the British had re-established a settlement.
 In the 1851 census, the settlement's population was recorded as 287, increasing to 2,043 in 1901 and 2,563 in 2012.